downingtim/Panalyze/README.md

      Expected number of haplotypes to consider during analyses
    - genome_length: <int>
      Expected genome size (in bases).
+   - pansn_convert : <int>
+     Convert the reference in to Pan-SN format if set to 1

  ### MODULES:
  Each key under MODULES toggles a pipeline stage/module.